 Adapted Physical Activity Minor

-The 18-unit adapted physical activity minor provides the undergraduate student with education and experience working with individuals with disabilities.
-The student learns how to modify and adapt skills and activities to promote a lifetime of physical activity and wellness.
-The student gains valuable experiences while preparing for a career in liberal studies, physical education, special education, and adapted physical education.
-Moreover, the minor in APA serves as excellent preparation for APU’s teaching credential and Adapted Physical Education Added Authorization to gain a competitive advantage in the job market.
+The adapted physical activity minor provides undergraduate students with education and experience working with individuals with disabilities.
+Students learn how to modify and adapt skills and activities to promote a lifetime of physical activity and wellness, and gain valuable experiences while preparing for a career in liberal studies, physical education, special education, or adapted physical education.
+This program also serves as excellent preparation for APU’s teaching credential and Adapted Physical Education Added Authorization to gain a competitive advantage in the job market.